IJ (digraph): Spelling of proper names

 The Dutch football team of Feyenoord changed its name from the original "Feijenoord" to "Feyenoord" after achieving international successes.
 This was done as a reaction to foreign people often mispronouncing the name.
-The Feijenoord district in Rotterdam, where the team is from, still writes its name using the original ij.
+The Feijenoord district in Rotterdam, the namesake of the football club maintains its original spelling.

 Phonetic radio alphabet

 In the Dutch phonetic radio alphabet, the codeword IJmuiden represents the IJ.
-This is clearly different from the codeword Ypsilon, which is used to represent the Y. Dutch and Belgian armed forces use the official NATO phonetic alphabet, "Y" is "Yankee" and "IJ" is spelled out "India Juliett".
+This is clearly different from the codeword Ypsilon, which is used to represent the Y. Dutch and Belgian armed forces use the official NATO phonetic alphabet, where "Y" is "Yankee" and "IJ" is spelled out "India Juliett".

 Word games

 In crossword puzzles (except for Scrabble – see next paragraph), and in the game Lingo, IJ is considered one letter, filling one square, but the IJ and the Y are considered distinct.
 In other word games, the rules may vary.

 The Dutch version of Scrabble has a Y with a face value of eight.
 Some players used it to represent IJ or Y. The recent Dutch version comes with an example game, which clearly indicates that Y is only Y, and IJ should be composed of I and J. In previous editions of Scrabble there was a single IJ sign.

 In word games that make a distinction between vowels and consonants, IJ is considered to be a vowel, if it is considered one letter.
 Whether Y is a vowel or a consonant, is another matter of discussion, since Y can represent both a vowel or a (half-) consonant.